 One of the reasons investors open fintech companies in Dubai is that they are not required to comply with specific share capital requirements for starting their business.
 In order to obtain the innovation testing permit, a Dubai fintech company must only:

-Financial companies seeking to test an innovative product must only amended their existing license and not apply for the ITL.
+Financial companies seeking to test an innovative product must only amend their existing license and not apply for the ITL.

 Fintech companies in Dubai may also enter one of the support programs enabled by the government: